fmhoward/PreservedSiteCV/README.md

 <img src="https://github.com/fmhoward/PreservedSiteCV/blob/main/PreservedSitesCV.png?raw=true" width="600">

 ## Installation
 The associated files can be downloaded to a project directory.
 Installation takes < 5 minutes on a standard desktop computer.
-All software was tested on Windows 10 version 1909.
+All software was tested on Windows 10 version 1909, with a Intel Core i5-10210U processor with integrated Intel UHD graphics processor.

 Requirements:
+* python 3.7
 * pandas 1.0.5
 * cvxpy 1.1.7
 * numpy 1.19.0